IBM/appconfiguration-razee/README.md

   - [Tutorial](#tutorial)
     - [Controlling kubernetes deployment of resources (ConfigMaps, Deployments etc) with App Configuration Feature Flag](#controlling-kubernetes-deployment-of-resources-configmaps-deployments-etc-with-app-configuration-feature-flag)
 # IBMCloudAppConfig
 IBMCloudAppConfig is a custom resource based on [Razee](https://razee.io/).
-IBMCloudAppConfig is built using the IBM Cloud App Configuration Node.js SDK to fetch and evaluate feature flag values.
-The feature flag values are made available to resources on the Kubernetes cluster.
+IBMCloudAppConfig is built using the IBM Cloud App Configuration Node.js SDK to fetch and evaluate configurations (features and properties) values.
+The feature flag and property values are made available to resources on the Kubernetes cluster.

 ## Pre-requisites
 * Install `kubectl` on your terminal to interact with your kubernetes cluster.